carpentries/instructor-training/episodes/02-practice-learning.md

 - "Identify a mental model and explain what it represents."
 - "Explain why practice and feedback are important for learning."
 - "Explain the purpose of formative assessments."
-- "Give an example of a formative assessment and when you would use it."
+- "Identify formative assessments in your teaching and learning experiences."
 keypoints:
 - "Our goal when teaching novices is to help them construct useful mental models."
 - "This requires practice and feedback."